Advanced IVR Tutorial Lesson 1: Use Action Return Variable

 When a caller enters the wrong choice for a call list, the system goes back to the Select Call List element again to prompt the user for another selection.

-Select Select Call List element and add a child element that is a jump element.
-Select the radio button labeled Always true from the General tab.
+element and add a child element that is a jump element.
+Select the radio button labeled from the tab.